MinaProtocol/MIPs/MIPS/mip-0006-slot-reduction-90s.md

 ## Prerequisites

 This update requires a prerequisite improvement to the SNARK work production code, which will be delivered before the hard fork as part of a soft fork update.
-This improvement will allow coordinators to use workers more efficiently by giving them smaller pieces for proving.
-See Appendix for more details.
+This improvement enables parallel processing of SNARK work across multiple workers, addressing one of the bottlenecks that necessitated the current 180-second slot time.

-After delivering that update, the network will require at least some of the community members running the SNARK workers to run multiple (at least 4) SNARK workers per coordinator to ensure timely processing of SNARK work for the heaviest transactions.
+After delivering that update, some community members running SNARK coordinators should deploy multiple workers (at least 4 workers per coordinator) to ensure optimal SNARK work processing for maximum-cost transactions under the new 90-second slot timing.

+For detailed technical background on this optimization, including hardware specifications and processing requirements, see the "SNARK Worker Requirements" section in the Appendix.

 # Rationale